I am having some therapy services for an extended period of time. How does the billing process work in this circumstance?

 Why did my insurance company deny paying my hospital bill?

 Unfortunately, there are many reasons why health plans deny paying bills or pay only a portion of your bill.
-They may not have been able to properly identify you as a subscriber.
+They may not have been able to properly identify you as a plan member.
 They may think another payor is responsible for payment.
 They may think that the service was not covered, or that the service was experimental.
 Perhaps they applied the charges to deductible or coinsurance amounts.
 Were you out of network, or did you receive a service without the required pre-authorization?

 Back to top